Pogoda kosmiczna - Dyskusja

 Przygotowane przez Departament do Spraw Komercjalizacji USA, NOAA, Centrum Prognozowania Pogody Kosmicznej (SWPC) i przetworzony przez SpaceWeatherLive.com

-Solar activity is expected to be very low with a slight chance for
+Solar activity is expected to be very low all three days (24-26 Mar).

-The greater than 2 MeV electron flux was at moderate to high levels with
+The greater than 2 MeV electron flux was at normal to high levels with a

 The greater than 2 MeV electron flux is expected to be at moderate to

 high levels all three days of the forecast period (24-26 Mar).
 The

 greater than 10 MeV proton flux is expected to remain at background

 levels all three days.

 Solar wind parameters reflected weak influence from a negative polarity